-When you installed Elastic Cloud Enterprise and logged into the Cloud UI for the first time, you were greeted by a single cluster.
-We’ve also shown you how to create your own first cluster, but that still only makes two clusters.
-What if you had hundreds of clusters to look after or maybe even a thousand?
-How would you find clusters that need your attention?
+When you installed Elastic Cloud Enterprise and logged into the Cloud UI for the first time, you were greeted by two deployments.
+We’ve also shown you how to create your own first deployment, but that still only makes a few deployments.
+What if you had hundreds of deployments to look after or maybe even a thousand?
+How would you find the ones that need your attention?

-The Clusters page in the Cloud UI provides several ways to find clusters that might need your attention, whether that’s clusters that have a problem or clusters that are at a specific version level or really almost anything you might want to find on a complex production system:
+The Deployments page in the Cloud UI provides several ways to find deployments that might need your attention, whether that’s deployments that have a problem or deployments that are at a specific version level or really almost anything you might want to find on a complex production system:

-Check the visual health indicators of clusters in the Status column:
+- Check the visual health indicators of deployments

-Search for almost anything in the search text box:
+- Search for partial or whole deployment names or IDs in the search text box

-Add filters to the Clusters view to filter for specific conditions:
+Add filters to the Deployments view to filter for specific conditions:

-Looking for all clusters of a specific version, because you want to upgrade them?
+Looking for all deployments of a specific version, because you want to upgrade them?
 Easy.
-Or what about that cluster you noticed before lunch that seemed to be spending an awfully long time changing its configuration—is it done?
+Or what about that deployments you noticed before lunch that seemed to be spending an awfully long time changing its configuration—is it done?
 Just add a filter to find any ongoing configuration changes.